 Visit the course planning page.

 Do I get grades for my courses?
 Will my grades count in my GPA?

 For all Elon programs (programs listed on the website), grades will be transferred from abroad and will factor into your Elon GPA.
-For non-Elon programs, you will need to talk to an International Programs Advisor to see how grades and credits will transfer.
+For non-Elon programs, you will need to talk with the program manager to see how grades and credits will transfer.

 Can I take a global engagement semester program class pass/fail?
 Can I audit a global engagement class?

 No. You cannot take a global engagement class pass/fail, nor audit a global engagement class.

 How do I apply for a passport?
 Where can I get a passport photo taken?